After a beautiful morning drive through central Montana, filled with storms and rainbows, I saw the mountains of Glacier National Park on the horizon.

 He was very friendly, he seemed like a young bear that wanted to play.
 Unfortunately I had to scare him off before he got too close.

 Two other hikers happened by at the same time, and they were terrified to see the bear.
-I told them there was nothing to worry about, and then the bear took off up the hill and left us alone.
+I told them there was nothing to worry about, but they didn't believe me.
+They slowly started tip-toeing backwards, while I fired off one last burst of photos.
+I stood up tall, waved my arms and yelled.
+The bear took off like a shot!

 With my trip to the North Fork wrapped up, I started the drive to Lake McDonald.
 The morning clouds hung low in the air.
 The road was engulfed in fog for most of the drive.
 This region was burnt in 1988 by a massive forest fire, the twisted husks rose solemnly in the grey mist.